 What is PGR weed, and how to spot it?

-As the debate over genetically modified foods rages on, there is now concern about genetically modified weeds.
+As the debate over genetically modified foods rages on, there is now concern about genetically modified cannabis.

 While genetically modified cannabis is not on the market, plant growth regulators (PGR) are being used to alter cannabis chemically.